rclone/rclone/docs/content/docs.md

 writable directory and then create an empty file `rclone.conf` in the same directory.

-If the location is set to empty string `""` or the special value `/notfound`, or the os null device represented by value `NUL` on Windows and `/dev/null` on Unix systems, then rclone will keep the config file in memory only.
+If the location is set to empty string `""` or path to a file with name `notfound`, or the os null device represented by value `NUL` on Windows and `/dev/null` on Unix systems, then rclone will keep the config file in memory only.